blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/Logs.md

 This analysis suggests that the system may have been subject to a sophisticated attack involving advanced PowerShell techniques.
 Further investigation and immediate action are recommended to contain and remediate the threat.

+______________

+## Firewall logs,
+I’ve identified several key indicators of compromise and suspicious activities:
+`185757-Microsoft-Windows-Windows Firewall With Advanced Security%4Firewall.evtx`
+### Key Findings from the Firewall Logs:

+1. **Frequent Rule Modifications**:
+   - There are numerous logs indicating the addition, modification, and deletion of firewall rules.
+These changes were often made by `svchost.exe`, which is a legitimate system process but is frequently used by attackers to hide malicious activity.
+   - The rules added or modified frequently involve network permissions, specifically allowing or blocking inbound and outbound traffic for various applications, including `Microsoft.Messaging`, `Microsoft.WindowsCamera`, `Shell Input Application`, and others.

+2. **Suspicious Rule Changes**:
+   - **Rule Additions**: Many rules were added to allow both inbound and outbound traffic across all profiles (Private, Domain, Public).
+This could be an attempt to open up the system to external communications that bypass security controls.
+   - **Rule Deletions**: Several rules related to `WARP_JIT` were deleted, which might be an attempt to remove evidence or disable protective measures.
+The deletion of rules that block traffic could indicate an effort to ensure uninterrupted external communications, possibly for data exfiltration or command-and-control activities.

+3. **Obfuscation and Bypassing**:
+   - The firewall rules were frequently modified in a way that could bypass security mechanisms.
+For example, allowing inbound connections without specifying a precise application path, or using wildcard addresses (`*`) for both local and remote addresses, is a common tactic used to make rules overly permissive.
+   - **Edge Traversal**: Some rules enabled edge traversal, allowing traffic to bypass network address translation (NAT) and reach the machine directly from external networks.
+This is particularly concerning if it was not explicitly configured for legitimate reasons.

+### Indicators of Compromise:

+- **Unauthorized Rule Modifications**: The numerous changes to firewall rules, especially those that allow wide-ranging access or delete protective measures, strongly suggest that the system was compromised.
+- **Use of `svchost.exe`**: The consistent use of `svchost.exe` to modify these rules is suspicious.
+While it’s a legitimate process, its use in this context could indicate that an attacker has hijacked it to perform these modifications stealthily.
+- **Wildcard Usage**: The extensive use of wildcards for IP addresses and ports suggests that the rules were designed to be overly permissive, which could facilitate unauthorized access or data exfiltration.

+### Conclusion:

+The firewall logs strongly indicate that the system may have been compromised, with an attacker manipulating firewall rules to facilitate malicious activities.
+Immediate action is recommended to restore the system’s security posture and prevent further compromise.